1. Am J Physiol. 1983 Nov;245(5 Pt 1):R720-9. Maternal blood volume and cardiac output during pregnancy: a hypothesis of endocrinologic control.

 Maternal physiological changes in pregnancy are the normal adaptations that a woman undergoes during pregnancy to better accommodate the embryo or fetus.

 The major hemodynamic changes induced by pregnancy include an increase in cardiac output, sodium and water retention leading to blood volume expansion, and reductions ...

-The pregnancy-induced changes in the cardiovascular system develop primarily to meet ...
-Blood Volume increases ... it reduces the impact of maternal blood loss ...
+Cardiovascular System Changes During Pregnancy: ...
+Blood Volume increases progressively from 6-8 weeks ... it reduces the impact of maternal blood loss at delivery .

 10.3 Placental blood circulation: ...
 Their supply amounts to approximately 40% of the fetal heart blood volume per minute. ... (with maternal blood)

 When maternal blood volume is reduced by 30-35%, ...
 Sections Trauma and Pregnancy.
 Overview; Maternal-Fetal Physiology; Maternal Trauma and the Fetus;

 A maternal blood volume of 5 liters is commonly assumed in laboratory formulas so that one fetal ...
 Maternal Trauma during Pregnancy.
 Clin Obstet Gynecol ...